Please note: All documentation linked to on this website is being superseded by documentation and instruction provided at the FBO.

 Proper cylinder heat control and mixture leaning is important for engine health and reliabilty – please consult both POH and your CFI for more information and best practices!

-GA – A Go Around button near the throttle control that is part of the autopilot system and lets you instantly set a roll-level / 7° pitch up Flight Director mode that you can use to prepare initial attitude configuration for go-arounds / IFR missed approaches.
+GA – A Takeoff/Go Around button near the throttle control that is part of the autopilot system lets you instantly set a roll-level / 7° pitch up FD mode that you can use to execute IFR missed approaches at the MAP with the AP still engaged (or turn off the AP and continue the approach to land).

 DO NOT USE THIS BUTTON AND THE AUTOPILOT WITHOUT THOROUGH PRIOR FAMILIARIZATION AND INSTRUCTION FROM A CFI!